 1. His Grandfather Served in the Civil War under General Sherman

-Leonard comes a long line of military service, including two ancestors who fought in the Massachusetts militia during the American Revolution, and a grandfather, Edward C. Read, who fought with the New York volunteers during the Civil War.
+Leonard comes from a long line of military service, including two ancestors who fought in the Massachusetts militia during the American Revolution, and a grandfather, Edward C. Read, who fought with the New York volunteers during the Civil War.
 Edward Read marched through Georgia under General William Tecumseh Sherman, known for his infamous “March to the Sea.”

 Edward Read also fought in the Battle of Lookout Mountain.
 Under the command of Joseph Hooker, Edward helped force a Confederate retreat during this decisive battle, one that would open the way for Sherman’s March the following year.